RA0UEK/HFPager-SMS-Connector/README.md

 Use Cron Or Task Scheduler

-Use Huwei E1550 with drivers from MTS-Connect
+Use Huwei E1550 with factory driver from virtual disk